 Two things happen to rhubarb when it's cooked: Its juices thicken, and it falls apart into fraying shreds of translucent fibers.
 Heavily cooked rhubarb has the perfect jellied consistency for rhubarb jam, as well as chutneys and compotes.
 It isn't so attractive when stir-fried or arranged on a tart.
 Quick heat yields tender but cohesive rhubarb pieces with rich flavor and a natural, glossy sheen.

 What Does It Taste Like?

-Raw rhubarb has a very tart taste and most people find it unpleasant.
-For this reason, it's almost always cooked with sugar because the sweetness counteracts the sour flavor.
+Raw rhubarb has a very tart taste that most people find unpleasant.
+For this reason, it's almost always cooked with sugar to counteract the sour flavor.

 Where to Buy Rhubarb

 Hothouse rhubarb is available most of the year, while field-grown stalks are available in early spring, typically from April through June.
 The Pacific Northwest is lucky enough to have a second harvest of rhubarb between June and July.
 The short growing season means you should enjoy it when you see it.
 It's often available at farmers markets and can be found in grocery stores.
 It is usually sold loose by the stalks.
 The stalks are the size of large individual celery stalks and are sold by the pound.
 Rhubarb may be sold in bulk by individual farmers if they have a bumper crop or had a particularly good growing season.
 Whatever the color, the stalks should be heavy and crisp with taut, shiny skin.
 Watch out for rubbery, fibrous, and dry stalks.